yongaro/lua_bender/README.md

 These last are a way to pass pointers to some data to the Lua language and, using a metatable containing member functions bindings, conveniently create, use and garbage collect C/C++ data structures.

-Lua Bender thus provides several temaplates for both of them and some helpers.
+Lua Bender thus provides several templates for both of them and some helpers.

   - The **user_data** class is the wrapper itself.
     This template expends the previous function binding system and allows the use of other types than the primitive ones for both parameters and return values.